Skip to content

 We’ve also found chairs by Parker Knoll – a company founded in Shoreditch in the 1930s – which we’ve reupholstered with the help of East London’s own Ainsworth Broughton.
 They accompany a limed oak armchair by Serge Chermayoff, the modernist mind behind Bexhill’s De-la-Warr Pavillion.

-Bespoke at Cubitts Spitalfields
+The Cubitts Spitalfields collection

 Three frame silhouettes are available exclusively at Cubitts Spitalfields, drawing on local history.

+Princelet takes design notes from the flying shuttle, a tool used by the silk weavers of Spitalfields, with bevelled details around the lug and temples.
+Fournier is boldly amorphous design, whose asymmetry is based on the unbalanced dualisms and irreverent playfulness of the work of East End artists Gilbert and George.
 Esqulant, named after legendary local landlady Sandra Esqulant, is a butterfly silhouette recalling popular 70s styles in homage to the East End’s vintage heritage, with dropped lugs and curving temples.